PaasmerIoT/SBC-SDK/README.md

 # Pre Requisites

-Registration on the portal http://developer.paasmer.co is necessary to connect the device to the Paasmer IoT paltfrom .The SDK has been tested on the Raspberry PI 3 with Raspbian Jessie.
+Registration on the portal http://developer.paasmer.co is necessary to connect the device to the Paasmer IoT paltfrom .The SDK has been tested on the Raspberry PI 3 with Raspbian Jessie (https://downloads.raspberrypi.org/raspbian_latest)

 # Installation